Cheapest States for HAZMAT Operations/Technician in 2026

 Cost Breakdown

-The national cost range of $680 to $5,450 typically includes tuition for the training program, examination fees, licensing, and application fees.
-Some programs might also include the cost of necessary materials and equipment within this range.
-It's important for candidates to verify what is included in the quoted costs from their chosen training provider.
+The range of $680 to $5,450 typically includes tuition for the training program, examination fees, and initial licensing fees.
+Some programs might also include materials and resources necessary for the course, which can affect the upper end of the cost spectrum.

 How to Reduce Your Costs